eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 The chapters will cover:

 The installation and build process of Cyclone Core including the C-APIs.
 How to install the C++ support packages.
-Short C/C++, and Python tutorials are detailed to give you examples of how the DDS technology is used with Cyclone to share data.
+Short C/C++, and Python tutorials are detailed to show examples of how the DDS technology is used with Cyclone to share data.

 System prerequisites